 Trinity Choir generously hosted lunch for the cathedral choirs in the crypt café as a thank-you for their hostmanship, and then there was Choral Evensong sung by the three choirs.

-Tom conducted Bairstow's Blessed City most dynamically.
-Richard and Tom had most generously invited your editor to conduct Howells' Coll.
-Reg.
-Nunc Dimittis, which JB appreciated more than he could ever express.
+Tom conducted

+Bairstow's BlessedCity most dynamically.

 For in those precious five minutes his Trans-Atlantic professional life was expressed by the two major choirs of his career: Blackburn Cathedral and Trinity Church, Princeton.
 AND to cap it all, the soloist was DEREK CROMPTON, who was one of JB's very first new boys when he came to Blackburn in 1964.